How to Become a Training and Development Specialist

 Training and development specialists need a bachelor’s degree.
-Specialists can come from a variety of education backgrounds, but many have a bachelor’s degree in training and development, human resources, education, or instructional design.
-Others may have a degree in business or the social sciences, such as educational or organizational psychology.
+Specialists may have a variety of education backgrounds, but most have a bachelor’s degree in training and development, human resources, education, or instructional design.
+Others may have a degree in business administration or a social science, such as educational or organizational psychology.

 Work Experience in a Related Occupation

 Related work experience is important for most training and development specialists.
-Many positions require work experience in training and development, instructional design, teaching, or related work.
-Some employers also prefer previous work experience in the industry in which the company operates.
-Increasingly, employers prefer candidates with experience in information technology, as organizations introduce more e-learning and technology-based tools.
+Many positions require work experience in areas such as training and development or instructional design, or in related occupations, such as human resources specialists or teachers.

 Licenses, Certifications, and Registrations

-Many professional associations for human resources professionals offer classes to enhance the skills of their members.
-Some associations, including the American Society for Training and Development and International Society for Performance Improvement, specialize in training and development and offer certification programs.
+Many human resources associations offer classes to enhance the skills of their members.
+Some associations, including the Association for Talent Development and International Society for Performance Improvement, specialize in training and development and offer certification programs.
 Although not required, certification can show professional expertise and credibility.
-In fact, many employers prefer to hire certified candidates, and some positions may require certification.
+Some employers prefer to hire certified candidates, and some positions may require certification.